Financial Statement Analysis

 - Salesforce.com is the only company in the peer group that has a negative Profit Margin (~0.7%).
 This is despite the fact that it has an exceptionally high Gross Margin.

 - Salesforce.com Marketing and sales costs are around 50% of the total revenue.
 With this unusually higher marketing expense, the company profitability margin suffers and is negative.

 Below is the list of Top 12 companies with Market Capitalization of more than $25 billion in the Utilities Sector.

-- The average Gross Margin for this Utilities peer group is around 51.9%, Average Operating Profit Margin is at 19.0% and Net Profit Margin is at 10.6%
+- The average Gross Margin for this utility peer group is around 51.9%, Average EBIT Margin is at 19.0% and the Net Margin is at 10.6%

-- We note that the Highest Gross Margins for Utilities sector is less than that of Technology Sector.
-This is expected primarily due to higher Direct costs (manufacturing, raw material, transmission etc) associated with the Utilities sector.
+- We note that the Highest Gross Margins for the Utility sector is less than that of the Technology Sector.
+This is expected primarily due to higher Direct costs (manufacturing, raw material, transmission, etc) associated with the Utility sector.

-- Engie (ticker – ENGIY) is the only company that has negative operating profit margin (~4.6%) and negative net profit margin (~6.6)
+- Engie (ticker – ENGIY) is the only company that has a negative EBIT Margin (~4.6%) and a negative net margin (~6.6)

 - American Electric, Dominion Resources, and Duke Energy has a robust Gross Profit Margin (> 60%), EBIT Margins (>20%) and Net Margins (>12%)